 There will be a ton of excitement in the air and your dog will pick up on this.
 The door to the venue will constantly be opening and closing, and many times accidentally left open by guests.
 There are several ponds on our property and a busy road nearby, these could be safety hazards to a pup that has decided to roam in this unfamiliar environment.

-And to conclude, a few pictures of the “Goodest of Good Boy’s” – Grover, who wishes you the best wedding day ever!
+And to conclude, a few pictures of my own sweet babies – Grover and Tilly who wish you the best wedding day ever!